kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 ### Core Machine Info:

 In addition to providing metrics, cAdvisor also provides machine info.
 While it is not neccessary to use this structure for reporting Machine Info, the following contains all of the information provided to the kubelet by cAdvisor, generally used at startup.

-The code that provides this data currently resides in cAdvisor.
-I propose moving this to the kubelet as well.

 ```go
 type MachineInfo struct {